Prevacept Infection Control

 Venture Round in 2014

-Prevacept Infection Control is a clinical-stage company focused on developing and commercializing products that prevent infections associated with indwelling catheters.
+Prevacept Infection Control is a clinical-stage company dedicated to developing and commercializing products aimed at preventing infections linked to indwelling catheters.

 Amaranth Medical